davidlday/RemindersWidget/README.md

 The following configuration items are available at the top of reminders.coffee:

 * tasksPerList: Number of tasks to show per list, 0 for all.
 0 by default.
 * showNotes: Whether notes get shown.
-False by default.
+True by default.
 * listsToNotShow: Which lists to not show.
 Leave empty for all.
 Empty by default.
 * monthBeforeDay: Use date format *mm/dd/yyyy* instead of *dd/mm/yyyy*.
 False by default.